 No factual history of electronic radio technology is recorded about its inventor.
 However, most documentation often point to Italian inventor Guglielmo Marconi.
 Yet there are other people who made important discoveries and improvements to the radio hence they have good credit to claim the title.
 Such as Engineer Edwin H. Armstrong who was the first person to demonstrate the use of radio technology successfully and exploit it commercially by sending a message via radio across the Atlantic from England to Canada, Nikola Tesla who is best known for championing of the alternating current over direct current of power distribution, there was also Sir Oliver Lodge from England who made wireless telegraph systems in the mid-1890s, Alexander Stepanovich Popov from Russia, Sir Jagadish Chandra Bose from India and many other individuals who also made important contributions.
 The list is quite long.

 The radio technology has since been greatly exploited by building devices that could generate radio waves and modulate them to add information, as well as devices that could receive radio waves and extract the information that was added.
 One such device is the Ham Radio whose use is considered as a hobby.

-This website is not active.
-In fact, it was discontinued in 1998, and the website expired in 2001.
+This website is under construction, but with new content as opposed to earlier information and database of ham radio operators in Canada.
+In fact the old site, it was discontinued in 1998, and the website expired in 2001.
 The domain sat unused until recently.
 So keep this in mind, this is no longer the Call Sign Database.